danielmartin/ios-coffee-shop/README.md

 Future work
 -----------

-- Support other repositories (Mercurial, CVS…)
+- Support other repositories (Mercurial, CVS…).
 - More flexibility to ensure it is useful to a wide range of projects.
-- Run application/logic tests before building the .ipa
+- Run application/logic tests before building the .ipa.
+- Inform developers via email.